jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 .NET has changed a lot since then.
 Now, it is cross-platform, open source, can easily be extended with third part libraries, is integrated with the community, there is free tooling besides the proprietary tooling, the learning curve is quite short, it offers answers to a enterprise/architectural/developer needs and a long etc.

 However, I still notice obsolete answers, opinions or complains.
 This is why, I decided to write these few lines, in order to state that things have changed and a new assessment of what .NET does is probably worth it before making decisions.
+I am not trying to sell or promote anything.
+I am just talking from the engineering and business perspective, trying to be as objective as possible.
+All the opinions and decisions are good and more than respectful.